 Bill Lewis distinguishes himself from other attorneys in his field by his keen business sense and practical advice, and the balance between them.
 He advises numerous Fortune 500 companies, privately held businesses and individuals on commercial real estate transactions of all sizes.
 He recognizes that businesses need to continue to move forward to meet deadlines, product schedules, and reporting obligations.

-Bill regularly represents international Fortune 500 companies with their leasing needs as tenant and/or sublandlord, taking the time to understand each client’s risk profile.
-He has represented corporate clients in Asia, Australia, Europe and the United States on deals ranging from 2,500 rentable square feet (RSF) to 700,000 RSF, totaling in excess of 5 million RSF.
+Bill regularly represents international Fortune 500 companies with their leasing needs as tenant and/or sub landlord, taking the time to understand each client’s risk profile.
+He has represented corporate clients in Asia, Australia, Europe and the United States on deals ranging from 2,500 rentable square feet (RSF) to 700,000 RSF, totaling in excess of 6 million RSF.
 He has also handled numerous national and international headquarters leases for various large corporations.

 ACQUISITION AND DISPOSITION

-Bill has assisted clients with acquisitions and dispositions of more than $700 million in industrial, office and retail properties, many of which contained significant environmental issues, such as the sale of Superfund designated sites.
+Bill has assisted clients with acquisitions and dispositions of more than $1 billion in industrial, office and retail properties, many of which contained significant environmental issues, such as the sale of Superfund designated sites.
 He takes a team approach to completing purchase and sale transactions, so as to maintain cost efficiencies and maximize the overall benefit to his clients.

 Bill has assisted numerous clients with the sale and leaseback of their real estate holdings, allowing them to turn their assets into immediate cash and adding to their bottom line.
-In the last few years alone, he has handled approximately $500 million in sale leaseback transactions, with transactions as small as two sites and as large as 111 sites.
+In the last few years alone, he has handled approximately $1 billion in sale leaseback transactions, with transactions as small as two sites and as large as 111 sites.

 He has deep experience in both balance sheet-focused transactions, and mid- to long-term planning sale/leaseback transactions.
 As a result, he is able to help properly structure a transaction and negotiate a deal that best suits the intended future of the client’s operations.